Trump Nominates Patrick Shanahan to Run the Military After Historic Delay

 Shanahan has also faced Congressional grilling over deepening Pentagon entanglements in the Administration’s immigration policy.
 Both parties on Capitol Hill have asked tough questions about the months-long troop presence along the southern border with Mexico.
 The Pentagon is also on the hook to help build a wall along the border and to help shelter 5,000 migrant children caught crossing the U.S. southern border without a parent.

+Sen. Jack Reed, Armed Services Committee’s ranking member, and 18 other Democratic senators sent Shanahan a letter earlier this week that warned expanded militarization of the border could violate federal law.
+The senators demanded a legal justification for the increasing duties of the mission.

-He now has a daunting task of navigating this minefield, while also managing the expectations of a demanding Commander-in-Chief.
+Shanahan has a daunting task of navigating this minefield, while also managing the expectations of a demanding Commander-in-Chief.

 At the Pentagon, Shanahan has assumed the role of a technocrat, leading efforts to cut wasteful spending and create a standalone Space Force — a priority for Trump.
 He’s maintained a low public profile thus far, and he has not forged strong ties around Washington like Mattis, a retired four-star Marine general, had garnered.